emory-libraries/bookmarklets/README.md

 bookmarklets
 ============

-javascript bookmarklets

-For more information and installation instructions, see [bookmarklets github pages site](https://github.com/emory-libraries/bookmarklets)
+For more information and installation instructions, see [bookmarklets github pages site](http://emory-libraries.github.io/bookmarklets/).